How Much To Tip Your Hairdresser in 2022

 Here’s a table to help you out:

-How Much Should You Tip Your Hairstylist According to Service?
+How Much Should You Tip Your Hairstylist Based on the Type of Service You Received?

 It is ultimately up to you how much you want to give your hairdresser as a gratuity, but here’s a rough guide if you’re unsure:

-You should leave a 10% tip in the following instances:
+You should tip your hairstylist 15% in the following circumstances:

 - You were in the salon for a very simple or less time-consuming service.